José Abreu: 2021

 In 2021, Abreu tested positive for COVID-19 after arriving at spring training.
 His first practice with the White Sox was on February 27, five days after their first full-squad workout.

 On April 14, 2021, in a game against the Cleveland Indians in top of the 9th inning, Abreu made a play at first base and was credited with saving a no-hitter for Carlos Rodon.
-Abreu picked up a ground ball that hit off of Josh Naylor and with Naylor sprinting as fast as he could to first base, Abreu stretched his right foot out like he was a baserunner sliding to the bag and his foot touched the base just before Naylor reached it with his headfirst slide attempt.
-On May 14, 2021, Abreu was involved in a collision at the first base line with Kansas City Royals batter Hunter Dozier during the first game of a double header.
-Neither of them played in the second game of the double header, but Abreu returned to play on the following day.
+Abreu picked up a ground ball that hit off of Josh Naylor and with Naylor sprinting as fast as he could to first base, Abreu stretched his right foot out like he was a baserunner sliding to the bag.
+Abreu's foot touched the base just before Naylor reached it with his headfirst slide attempt.
+On May 14, 2021, Abreu was involved in a collision at the first base line with Kansas City Royals batter-runner Hunter Dozier during the first game of a doubleheader.
+Neither of them played in the second game of the doubleheader, but Abreu returned to play on the following day.
 On May 16, Abreu scored a walk-off run on a wild pitch by Kansas City Royals pitcher Wade Davis.
 On August 12, 2021, in a game played at the MLB at Field of Dreams site in Dyersville, Iowa, Abreu hit the first ever official Major League home run to be connected in Iowa off Andrew Heaney.
-Overall in 2021, Abreu took a step back.
-Despite hitting 30 home runs and 117 RBIs during the season, he had an OPS+ of 124 in 152 games while last season it was a 165 OPS+.
+Despite putting up big numbers in 2021, it actually represented a step backwards for Abreu.
+He hit 30 home runs and drove in 117 RBIs during the season, and had an OPS+ of 124 in 152 games, a dropoff from his scorching 165 OPS+ of 2020.
 He was also hit 22 times by pitches.
 He grounded into 28 double plays, more than any other major leaguer.

 2022

-The 2022 season was much better than the 2021 season as Abreu batted .304/.378/.446 with a 133 OPS+ and 4.2 WAR in 157 games.
-However, he had a significant decrease in power, hitting only 15 home runs, which could be due to a very pitcher dominated year.
+Abreu's 2022 season was much better in terms of batting average than his 2021 season, as he batted .304/.378/.446 with a 133 OPS+ and 4.2 WAR in 157 games.
+However, he had a significant decrease in power, hitting only 15 home runs and driving in 75 runs.